htcondor/htcondor/docs/man-pages/condor_token_request_list.rst

     the locally-running daemons will be used.
  **-pool** *pool_name*
     Request a token from a daemon in a non-default pool *pool_name*.
+ **-json**
+    Causes all pending requests to be printed as JSON objects.
  **-type** *type*
     Request a token from a specific daemon type *type*.
 If not given, a *condor_collector* is used.